 Those who mourn her loss include her children, Tracy Martin DeSelm, and her husband, Richard, John Gregory Martin and his wife, Anne; grandchildren, Grant Lowell DeSelm, John Matthew Martin, Claire Martin DeSelm, and Emily Anne Martin, and her sisters, Nancy White Kesten, Mary Ellen Lynch, and her husband Tom.
 Jean/Nana/Mom will be remembered as a gracious, thoughtful, well-read, fiercely independent, nature-loving, generous individual with a charismatic smile and positive attitude in life, that left an indelible impact on those lives that she touched.
 She will be missed dearly by her friends and family.
 Rest in Peace.

-A memorial service will held on Saturday, April 20, 2019 at 11:00am in the Chapel of Walker's Funeral Home, 120 W. Franklin Street, Chapel Hill.
-The family will receive visitors prior to the service in the funeral home, beginning at 10:15am.
+A memorial service was held on Saturday, April 20, 2019 at 11:00am in the Chapel of Walker's Funeral Home, 120 W. Franklin Street, Chapel Hill.

 Please direct memorials to the following charities, which were important to Jean, The Wounded Warrior Project, PO Box 758517, Topeka, Kansas 66675-8517, www.woundedwarriorproject.org.